 On Air Now

-Smooth Classics with Myleene Klass 10pm - 2am
+Calm Classics with Myleene Klass 10pm - 1am

-As the amateur piano players share their stories and music with the public, their playing will be secretly adjudicated by pop star Mika, and superstar Chinese virtuoso, Lang Lang.
+As the amateur piano players share their stories and music with the public, their playing is secretly adjudicated by pop star Mika, and superstar Chinese virtuoso, Lang Lang.
+And it all culminates in a grand concert finale at the Royal Festival Hall.

-Here’s everything you need to know about the new TV talent show centred around the king of instruments.
+Here’s everything you need to know about the TV talent show centred around the king of instruments.

 Read more: Blind 13-year-old pianist’s stunning Chopin nocturne performance leaves Lang Lang speechless

-The two judges in The Piano are superstar pianist Lang Lang and pop singer Mika, who will secretly adjudicate the pianists’ playing at the train station pianos.
+The two judges in The Piano are superstar pianist Lang Lang and pop singer Mika, who secretly adjudicate the pianists’ playing at the train station pianos.

 Lang Lang told The Guardian of his delight at being involved in a high-profile TV programme centred around the piano.
 “TV has never really had a piano competition accessible to everyone,” he said.